 - Find strategies that allow both parties to claim success.No negotiation is truly successful if someone walks away feeling they’ve been beat.
 For instance, ‘nibbling’ is a buyer’s tool allowing you to ask the seller to give up small things, allowing the buyer to get most of what they want.
 Hence, nibbling away at the deal.
 If you represent the seller, be prepared for this and stand your ground: Be willing to give in on one big thing but don’t allow your deal to be nibbled away.

-Finally, we suggest you practice your scripts and role play to prepare thoroughly.
-In time, you’ll be ready to deal with any curve balls that may get thrown your way in a negotiation.
-This, like any other skill, becomes stronger with time and practice.
+Finally, we suggest you practice your scripts and role-play to prepare thoroughly.
+In time, you’ll be ready to deal with any curveballs that may get thrown your way in a negotiation.
+Real estate negotiating, like any other skill, becomes stronger with time and practice.